Cathedral of Saints Peter and Paul (Providence, Rhode Island): Cathedral interior

-The cathedral's interior is decorated in a Gothic Revival style and bears close resemblance to Holy Name Cathedral, the seat of the Archdiocese of Chicago.
-The brownstone exterior is remarkably similar to the original Cathedral of St. Joseph in Hartford, CT, finished in 1889 (which burned in 1956).
-Famed 19th century church architect.
-Patrick Keely designed all three buildings [along with hundreds of others throughout the United States and Canada).
+Sanctuary

 The tabernacle was cast in bronze by X. Corberro and Sons of Barcelona, Spain.
-The small finial ornament atop the tabernacle took some 58 hours to complete.
+The small finial ornament atop the tabernacle took 58 hours to complete.
 The main altar is built of Verde Issoire, a green marble quarried in the French Alps.
+The circular window over the altar depicts 13 scenes of the passion and death of Christ.

+Nave

+The floors in the nave are composed of Travertine marble.
 Green marble serves as decorative wainscoting along the walls and comprises the interior columns along the nave.
+The nave and transepts are capped by a ceiling of Gothic vaulting and ribs of carved wood with the areas between the ribs painted in various scenes.
+A large granite sarcophagus rests in the west transept, containing the remains of Bishop Hendricken.The pews are constructed of quartered Appalachian oakwood.

+Stained glass windows

-The nave and transepts are capped by a ceiling of gothic vaulting and ribs of carved wood with the areas between the ribs painted in various scenes.
-Stained glass windows feature scenes from both the New and Old Testaments and are fashioned from antique Munich Glass as are the west rose window, east rose window and great circular window.
+The stained glass windows feature scenes from both the New and Old Testaments and are fashioned from antique Munich Glass as are the west rose window, east rose window and great circular window.
 The windows were created in the studios of the Tyrolese Art Glass Company of Innsbruck, Austria.
-A large granite sarcophagus rests in the west transept, containing the remains of Bishop Thomas Francis Hendricken, first Bishop of Providence.

-Exterior
+Cathedral exterior

-The building is constructed of Connecticut Brownstone and is one of the more prominent pieces of architecture in the city of Providence.
-There are two 156 ft towers which contain four church bells representative of the Four Evangelists: Matthew, Mark, Luke and John.
-They were cast in a Dutch foundry and were dedicated in 1968 by the late Bishop McVinney.
+The cathedral is 156 ft wide; it is constructed of Connecticut Brownstone.
+The two towers are each 156 ft high.
+They contain four church bells representative of the Four Evangelists: Matthew, Mark, Luke and John.
+They were cast in a foundry in the Netherlands and were dedicated in 1968 by Bishop McVinney.